What is an investment property?

 $26,000 ($500 x52) – $4,920 / $500,000 = 0.042 x 100 = 4.2%

-It’s worth noting that this figure doesn’t include your home loan repayments, as that depends on individual situations.
+It’s worth noting that this figure doesn’t include your home loan repayments, as that depends on individual situations (our repayment calculator can help you estimate this).
 Also the above calculation is just an example and not based on actual costs to maintain a property.
 Costs and calculations may vary depending on your personal circumstances.

 Location, location, location – it’s a real estate cliché for a reason and it’s just as valid for investors as the people who live in the property.
 Put yourself in a prospective tenant’s shoes and think about what they will be looking for in a rental.
 Proximity and convenient access to public transport, schools and other amenities that are part of most people’s lifestyles, such as shops and restaurants, will make the property more appealing to a tenant.